 Dedicated hosting cost

-4. Cloud hosting
+4. WordPress hosting

-Cloud server hosting works using virtualisation to split a physical server into multiple virtual machines called cloud servers which then connect to a single network for hosting a website.
+Cloud server hosting works using virtualisation to split a physical server into multiple virtual machines called cloud servers, which then connect to a single network for hosting a website.

 This type of hosting is the most flexible of them all in terms of pricing.
 A small server configuration with 1GB of RAM, 25GB SSD storage and 1 CPU core is going to be the cheapest.
 As you increase the amount of storage, bandwidth, CPU cores, and memory for the server, the costs will start to increase.
 With a cloud server, you only pay for what you use with down-to-the-minute billing, and you can easily scale resources up and down to meet fluctuating requirements.